davidzcondon/coder-dojo-basic-html/python.md

 * It has lots of `attributes` or `properties`
 * You can call `methods` on an object to get it to do something e.g. return its name or update one of its attributes.
 * If we had an object called `david` and it had a property called `name`, we could use this in our code with `david.name`
+* `None` is a special object.
+Any variable can be set to `None`.
+It means that the obejct is empty.

 ## Conditionals